A Court Blocked President Trump's Transgender Ban. Here's What That Means for Troops

 After taking office, Trump moved to undo the changes Obama instigated, saying in a memo that allowing transgender people to serve could "disrupt unit cohesion" and "tax military resources."
 Some Republicans have objected to taxpayer funds going toward transition-related medical care, such as gender reassignment surgery.
 And Trump suggested that additional study was required to make sure the implementation of the new policy would not have "negative effects."

 Many transgender troops who had made their identities public were meanwhile left wondering if they'd accidentally put their jobs at risk.
-The ban had "thrown their lives into chaos," says Levi, who is representing six plaintiffs in the case, four of whom are currently serving in the military.
+The ban had "thrown their lives into chaos," says Levi, who is representing several plaintiffs in the case, six of whom are currently serving in the military on active duty.
 "Rather than be able to count on a career in military service, as they have done, they’d be facing discharge."
-The other two plaintiffs are aspiring servicemembers who feared Trump's ban meant those plans had been "thrown out the window."
+Other plaintiffs are aspiring service members who feared Trump's ban meant those plans had been "thrown out the window."

 Levi says that the ruling proves that sufficient study had been done before the ban was initially lifted in 2016.
 The decision had been reviewed for one year.
 During that time, the RAND Corporation issued a report finding that the number of openly transgender people serving in the military would likely "be a small fraction of the total force and have minimal impact on readiness and health care costs."
 There is no definite figure for how many transgender people are currently on active duty, but estimates range from about 2,500 to 15,500.